-Disney Plus is available in the US, Canada, Australia, New Zealand, the UK, Japan and a selection of European countries, while other territories are still waiting patiently.
+Disney Plus is available in the US, Canada, Australia, New Zealand, the UK, Japan, Singapore and a selection of European countries, while other territories are still waiting patiently.
 Two years after the original US release of November 2019, Disney aims to have it everywhere.

 Here's our comprehensive Disney Plus guide, including details on its price, movies, shows, and bundles.

 - How to watch the Marvel movies in order

 - How to watch the Star Wars movies in order